 See You in the Cosmos by Jack Cheng

 Luminous and heartfelt, 11-year-old Alex Petroski’s dream is to launch a rocket into space with his iPod of recordings about life on earth.
-The story is a transcription of what he records on the iPod — his solo journey to the rocket convention, the interesting people he befriends on the way and there, his trip Las Vegas to find information about his deceased father, and his unique, innocent perspective that tries to make sense of the world.
+The story is a transcription of what he records on the iPod: his solo journey to the rocket convention, the interesting people he befriends on the way, and his side trip to Las Vegas to find information about his deceased father, all through his unique, innocent perspective trying to make sense of the world.

 Podkin One-Ear The Legend Begins by Kieran Larwood

-Alternating between a bard’s present moment stories and the story of Podkin, we learn about young Podkin who was a lazy, spoiled prince.
+Alternating between a bard’s present-moment stories and the story of Podkin, we learn about young Podkin, a lazy, spoiled prince.
 When the cruel Gorm who are metal dark magic rabbits arrive at his family’s burrow to kill everyone inside, Podkin escapes with his much braver sister and little brother.
 No longer able to be spoiled and lazy, Podkin tries his best to be brave and pull his weight, often failing miserably but occasionally succeeding, too.
 They’re captured more than once and escape both times, once with the loss of his ear.
 An excellent hero’s journey adventure.

 The Seven Tales of Trinket by Shelley Moore Thomas